plokhotnyuk/jsoniter-scala/README.md

 sbt 'benchmark/jmh:run -lrf
 ```

-Results that are stored in JSON can be easy plotted by [JMH Visualizer](http://jmh.morethan.io/) by drugging & dropping
+Results that are stored in JSON can be easy plotted in [JMH Visualizer](http://jmh.morethan.io/) by drugging & dropping
 of your file to the drop zone.

 More info about extras, including `jmh.extras.Async` and ability to generate flame graphs see in